History of Crochet: Tambour to Modern Crochet

 By the end of the 18th century, tambour crochet evolved into a style where the background fabric was no longer needed and the stitching was worked on its own.
 Still using the tambour-style hook, it became known as, according to the French, "crochet in the air."

-From "crocheting in the air," crochet evolved some more and in the early 1800s a style known as shepherd’s knitting appeared.
+Crochet evolved some more and in the early 1800s a style known as shepherd's knitting appeared.
 Worked with a larger hook resembling a shepherd’s staff, this type of crochet uses thicker and courser yarn.
-It began to gain popularity in England and, in the mid-1800s, was simply called “crochet” or “slip-stitch crochet.”
+It began to gain popularity in England and, in the mid-1800s, was simply called "crochet" or "slip-stitch crochet."

 The strong curve and taper of the shepherd's hook made slip-stitch crochet much easier, but it was harder to make stitches that required multiple loops.
 After some time, hooks started to evolve to still be continuously tapered, but at a much more gradual degree so that you could hold and work multiple loops on the hook.

-4. What is Irish Crochet?
+What is Irish crochet?

 Irish crochet was developed in Ireland during the potato famine (1845 - 1850) and it quite literally saved their lives - it allowed them to work and make money without relying on their absent crops.
 Irish people would crochet between chores and their other work, working either outdoors in the sunlight or by the light of a candle or oil lamp at night.